Your Breast Cancer Care Team

 U.S. News & World Report ranks our cancer care on its Best Hospitals lists.
-The University of Kansas Cancer Center is 1 of 71 National Cancer Institute-designated cancer centers nationwide.
+The University of Kansas Cancer Center is 1 of 54 National Cancer Institute-designated comprehensive cancer centers nationwide.
 Studies show that NCI-designated cancer centers achieve outcomes that are 25% better than those of other centers.
 In addition, according to a recent study, 43% of women who received a second opinion from an NCI-designated cancer center had a change in diagnosis.

 Your breast cancer care team may include:

 Interpreting a mammogram, ultrasound or MRI scan can be challenging because disease processes can look similar.
 It is important to quickly and correctly diagnose conditions because each requires a different evaluation and treatment.
 Effective treatment should begin promptly.
 Our dedicated breast radiologists focus solely on interpreting diagnostic imaging of breast tissue and are expertly trained to detect subtle abnormalities that others may miss.
 We offer the latest breast imaging technology for the most accurate diagnosis.